-Charter's Board of Directors has determined that the transferred CC VIII interests remain at CCHC.
+The Board of Directors has determined that the transferred CC VIII interests remain at CCHC.

 Helicon.
 In 1999, the Company purchased the Helicon cable systems.
 As part of that purchase, Mr. Allen entered into a put agreement with a certain seller of the Helicon cable systems that received a portion of the purchase price in the form of a preferred membership interest in Charter Helicon, LLC with a redemption price of \$25 million plus accrued interest.
 Under the Helicon put agreement, such holder had the right to sell any or all of the interest to Mr. Allen prior to its mandatory redemption in cash on July 30, 2009.
 On August 31, 2005, 40% of the preferred membership interest was put to Mr. Allen.
 The remaining 60% of the preferred interest in Charter Helicon, LLC remained subject to the put to Mr. Allen.
 Such preferred interest was recorded in other long-term liabilities.
+On

-On October 6, 2005, Charter Helicon, LLC redeemed all of the preferred membership interest for the redemption price of \$25 million plus accrued interest.
+October 6, 2005, Charter Helicon, LLC redeemed all of the preferred membership interest for the redemption price of \$25 million plus accrued interest.

-Certain related parties, including members of Charter's board of directors and officers, hold interests in the Company's senior notes and discount notes of approximately \$60 million of face value at December 31, 2005.
+Certain related parties, including members of the board of directors and officers, hold interests in the Company's senior convertible debt and senior notes and discount notes of the Company's subsidiary of approximately \$60 million of face value at December 31, 2005.

-22. Commitments and Contingencies
+26. Commitments and Contingencies